jsuyash1514/Graph-Kit/CONTRIBUTING.md

-Contributing to Graph Library
+Contributing to Graph Kit
 ===============================
 :+1::tada: First off, Thanks for taking the time to contribute! :tada::+1:
-If you'd like to report a bug or join in the development of Graph Library, then here are some notes on how to do that.
+If you'd like to report a bug or join in the development of Graph Kit, then here are some notes on how to do that.

 ## Contents
 * [Reporting bugs and opening issues](#reporting-bugs-and-opening-issues)